-AWARDS IN THE SCHOOL OF BIOLOGY
+AWARDS IN THE SCHOOL OF BIOLOGICAL SCIENCES

 Every spring semester, the faculty gives several undergraduate awards in Biology.
 These awards are presented to students demonstrating excellent academic achievement, initiative, and/or service.
 Some of the awards were designated by donors for students entering specific areas of study.
-Electronic nominations for awards will be solicited by Biology faculty and students will also be invited to self-nominate in the spring semester.
+Nominations for awards will be solicited by Biology faculty and students will also be invited to self-nominate in the spring semester.

 Biology Faculty Award: An award to a senior majoring in Biology who has demonstrated outstanding scholastic achievement, meritorious character, and significant contributions to the School.
-The award consists of a check for \$500 and the student's name engraved on a plaque permanently displayed in the School of Biology office.
+The award consists of a monetary award and the student's name engraved on a plaque permanently displayed in the School of Biological Sciences office.

 Williams-Walls Award: An award to senior female biology or psychology majors who have a grade point average of 3.5 or higher and who have applied to graduate school for advanced education.
-The award honors the memory of Frederick Alton Williams, father of the founder of Applied Biology, Inc. The award consists of a check for \$500 and the student's name engraved on a plaque permanently displayed in the School of Biology office.
+The award honors the memory of Frederick Alton Williams, father of the founder of Applied Biology, Inc. The award consists of a monetary award and the student's name engraved on a plaque permanently displayed in the School of Biological Sciences office.

-Cherry L. Emerson Research Award: This award is given annually to a junior or senior in the School of Biology in recognition of a significant contribution to science through their undergraduate research.
-To apply for the award, the student must submit a research manuscript in the format of the journal to which it is likely to be submitted (or has already been submitted/published) to the School of Biology and a detailed letter of support from the research mentor.
-The award consists of \$500, a personal plaque, and the student's name on a plaque permanently displayed in the School of Biology office.
+Cherry L. Emerson Research Award: This award is given annually to a junior or senior in the School of Biological Sciences in recognition of a significant contribution to science through their undergraduate research.
+To apply for the award, the student must submit a research manuscript in the format of the journal to which it is likely to be submitted (or has already been submitted/published) to the School of Biological Sciences and a detailed letter of support from the research mentor.
+The award consists of a monetary award, a personal plaque, and the student's name on a plaque permanently displayed in the School of Biological Sciences office.
 This award is named in honor of two members of the Emerson legacy at Georgia Tech: Cherry L. Emerson, Sr. and Cherry L. Emerson, Jr.

-John H. Ridley Award: An award to a junior in the School of Biology who plans to apply to medical or dental school, and who has demonstrated outstanding scholastic achievement and interest in research.
-The award consists of a check for \$600 and is intended to support the recipient's academic and research interests in the senior year.
+John H. Ridley Award: An award to a junior in the School of Biological Sciences who plans to apply to medical or dental school, and who has demonstrated outstanding scholastic achievement and interest in research.
+The award consists of a monetary award and is intended to support the recipient's academic and research interests in the senior year.